dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 container-based virtualization also called operating-system-level virtualization.

-We look at you Mac and Windows.
+By that we mean Mac and Windows.

 So my theory is that since Linux is considered a mainstream operating system in the technology world and the Linux kernel does support container-based